-Foot fractures commonly occur as a result of a fall, motor vehicle accident, dropping a heavy object on the foot, or overuse.
-They can also occur after any increase in activity in patients with abnormally low bone density.
+Foot fractures commonly occur as a result of a fall, motor vehicle accident, dropping a heavy object on your foot, or from overuse such as with sports.

 The common symptoms of a foot fracture include:

-A foot fracture is diagnosed by reviewing the patient’s medical history and performing a thorough physical examination of the foot.
-Imaging tests such as an X-ray, MRI, or CT scan may be ordered to confirm the diagnosis.
+Your doctor diagnoses a foot fracture by reviewing your medical history and performing a thorough physical examination of your foot.
+Imaging tests such as X-rays, MRI, or CT scan may be ordered to confirm the diagnosis.

 Navicular fractures can be especially difficult to diagnose without imaging tests.

 Treatment depends on the type of fracture sustained.
-The majority of forefoot fractures are mild and do not require surgery.
-Nonsurgical treatment includes rest, ice, compression, and elevation of the foot.
-Your provider may suggest a splint, cast, or boot immobilize the foot.
-For more severe fractures, surgery is usually required to align and reconstruct the affected bones or fuse the damaged joints.
-The surgical procedure may involve holding together bone fragments with plates and screws.
+For mild fractures, nonsurgical treatment is advised and includes rest, ice, compression, and elevation of the foot.
+Your doctor may suggest a splint or cast to immobilize the foot.
+For more severe fractures, surgery will be required to align, reconstruct or fuse the joints.
+Bone fragments may be held together with plates and screws.

 Physical therapy may be recommended to improve range of motion and strengthen the foot muscles.
-Weightbearing is usually a gradual process and is usually aided with the use of crutches and/or a walking boot or sandal.
+Weightbearing however should be a gradual process with the help of a cane or walking boot.

 Foot fractures are common injuries, making up about 10% of all orthopedic fractures.
-Foot fractures may be treated with conservative therapies or surgery depending on the severity.
-Because foot fractures can lead to serious complications and long-term disability if not properly treated, timely treatment is important.
+Foot fractures can be treated with simple conservative therapies or surgery depending on the severity.
+Timely treatment is important as it can lead to long-term disability and serious complications if not properly treated.